School of Architecture & Design

 Graduation requirements and regulations for every academic program are provided in this catalog; however, this catalog is for informational purposes only and does not constitute a contract.
 Degree and program requirements and course descriptions are subject to change.

 Our courses are significantly influenced by the practical input of architects and designers from major firms the world over.
 These employers consistently say that those who receive degrees from KU are not only able to contribute as soon as they begin work, but also quickly ascend to leadership positions.
-Prepared as designers, critical thinkers, and problem solvers, graduates enjoy personal career fulfillment and serve, enrich, and sustain their professions and communities.
+Prepared as designers, critical thinkers, and problem solvers, our graduates enjoy personal career fulfillment and serve, enrich, and sustain their professions and communities.

 Marvin Hall, located on historic Jayhawk Boulevard, offers connections to most ArcD campus facilities, resources, and people.
 Built in 1908, the four-level building houses ArcD academic services and administration offices, Department of Architecture studios and faculty offices, and multiple facilities that support students in all academic programs.

-The Forum designed and built in 2014 by ArcD students in the Studio 804 program, sits directly centered between the two campus buildings that have long been home to our academic departments.
+The Forum, designed and built in 2014 by ArcD students in the Studio 804 program, sits directly centered between the two campus buildings that have long been home to our academic departments.
 This light-filled LEED Platinum-certified glass, steel, and timber structure is a gathering place for our school community and a venue to welcome visitors.
 The Forum includes a 121-seat lecture hall and a multipurpose space with moveable exhibition walls, flexible furniture systems, and digital displays.
 The Forum Commons, a student lounge and exhibition gallery, connects The Forum to Marvin Hall.

 The Helen Foresman Spencer Museum of Art houses the only comprehensive art collection in Kansas.
 Collections are particularly noteworthy in medieval art, 17th- and 18th-century German and Austrian painting, sculpture, American painting, prints, American photography, Japanese art of the Edo period, textiles, and decorative arts.
 Spencer Museum sponsors exhibitions, lectures, films, workshops, and activities that support curricular instruction in the arts.